M.A.K. Halliday Award

 MAK Halliday, FAHA, who died on 15th April 2018, was a leading scholar, an inspirational figure in many fields of Linguistics, and a major influence on Applied Linguistics in Australia.
 Professor Halliday worked in multiple areas of linguistics, both theoretical and applied, and was especially concerned with applying the basic principles of language to the theory and practices of education.
 He is widely celebrated as the founder of the theory of language known as Systemic Functional Linguistics (SFL) and is the author of several highly regarded articles and monographs on topics ranging from grammar and semantics, child language development and acquisition, the function of language in education, discourse analysis, the language of science, stylistics, and natural language processing.
 He was a Fellow of the Australian Academy of the Humanities.

-All applications should be submitted online, and should include a pdf copy of the research paper as well as a supporting statement, as outlined on the MAK Halliday prize application form.
-For further information, please email A/Prof Elke Stracke (Secretary, ALAA) firstname.lastname@example.org
+All applications should be submitted online by 20 October, and should include a pdf copy of the research paper as well as a supporting statement, as outlined on the MAK Halliday prize application form.
+For further information, please email Dr Solène Inceoglu (ALAA, Vice President) firstname.lastname@example.org